metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `filter` (String) Filter can be used optionally to filter the instance list by other criteriaSyntax of this filter is described in the filter query parameter section:https://cloud.google.com/compute/docs/reference/latest/instances/list
+- `filter` (String) Filter can be used optionally to filter the instance list by other criteria Syntax of this filter is described in the filter query parameter section: https://cloud.google.com/compute/docs/reference/latest/instances/list
 - `port` (Number) The port to scrape metrics from.
-If using the public IP address, this mustinstead be specified in the relabeling rule.
+If using the public IP address, this must instead be specified in the relabeling rule.
 - `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-read the instance list.
 - `tag_separator` (String) The tag separator is used to separate the tags on concatenation